Volkswagen CEO says European battery plans could include JVs, IPOs

+Autos & TransportationVolkswagen CEO says European battery plans could include JVs, IPOs

-FRANKFURT (Reuters) - Volkswagen is looking for outside money in its plan to build up to six battery cell factories in Europe by 2030, Chief Executive Herbert Diess said on Thursday, adding he was open to listing some of those activities on the stock exchange.
+Volkswagen (VOWG_p.DE) is looking for outside money in its plan to build up to six battery cell factories in Europe by 2030, Chief Executive Herbert Diess said on Thursday, adding he was open to listing some of those activities on the stock exchange.

 Diess said the carmaker could not fund these plants alone.
 "We can't.
 We are looking for partnerships," he told analysts after presenting first-quarter results.